 We offer both Full-Time programs, for those seeking intensive, career-oriented study, and Continuing Education classes, for those eager to learn a new skill or perfect an existing practice.
 We also partner with other institutions to teach traditional trades and fine craftsmanship to children and young adults.

 We’ve used the same teaching approach for more than a century, but our course design is always evolving.
 We shape our course content around the recommendations of our students, graduates, employers, and artisans.
 Our goal is to prepare you for a successful career, where you’ll use hand skills to build objects that last.

 We’re accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), a private, nonprofit accrediting organization.
 They ensure education quality and integrity in post-secondary career schools.
 They accredit more than 800 schools in the U.S. and Puerto Rico, serving more than 250,000 students each year.

-Per Title IX requirements, North Bennet Street School admits students without regard for religion, sex, sexual orientation, gender identity and expression, race, color, disability, sexual preference, national and ethnic origin, military or veteran status to all rights, privileges, programs, and activities generally accorded or made available to students at the School.
+Per Title IX requirements, North Bennet Street School admits students without regard for religion, sex, sexual orientation, gender identity and expression, race, color, age, disability, sexual preference, national and ethnic origin, military or veteran status to all rights, privileges, programs, and activities generally accorded or made available to students at the School.
 It does not discriminate on the basis of religion, sex, sexual orientation, sexual preference, gender identity and expression, race, color, disability, national or ethnic origin, military or veteran status, or any other characteristic protected under applicable federal, state or local law in administration of its educational policies, admissions policies, scholarships and loan programs, and other School-administered programs.
 Learn more about other details of Title IX here, including overview, contact information for our Title IX Coordinator and Deputy, and materials used to train these Title IX personnel at the School.